searxng/searxng/docs/admin/architecture.rst

 uWSGI Setup
 ===========

-We start with a *reference* setup for public SearXNG instances which can build up and maintained by the scripts from our :ref:`toolboxing`.
+We start with a *reference* setup for public SearXNG instances which can be build up and maintained by the scripts from our :ref:`toolboxing`.

 .. _arch public: